-the episode, besides the great content, caught my attention when Dr. Wendel mentioned that financial advisors and their clients have different expectations.
+The episode, besides the great content, caught my attention when Dr. Wendel mentioned that financial advisors and their clients have different expectations from each other.